KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/07_Hyperparameter_Tuning/README.md

 # Hyperparameter Tuning
 #### We use grid search and apply 5-fold cross validation on the training dataset for hyperparameter tuning.
-Since the RandomUnderSampler() and RandomOverSampler() functions have some issue when applying with the gridsearch() function, we apply our codes to conduct the gridsearch rather than using the sklearn pipeline operation.

 ## 1. Optimal Hyperparameters for Random Forest Model
 #### The leftmost values in column Values are the optimal parameters, and the values within the brackets are the range we grid search through